 Campus Security Authorities (CSAs) shall complete mandatory training upon hire and annually thereafter.
 CSAs shall report suspected Clery Act Crimes that are brought to their attention or that they personally witness, regardless of whether the victim or alleged suspect is associated with the University.
 CSAs must complete and submit electronically a CSA Crime Report Form available at the safe.siu.edu.

 Student Rights and Responsibilities (SRR), the office charged with enforcement of the Student Conduct Code, shall report all Clery Act Crimes resulting in discipline to the Department of Public Safety for inclusion in the Annual Security Report.

-Plant and Service Operations (PSO) shall provide the Department of Public Safety a list of all active properties owned or controlled by the University PSO shall review the Clery Geography Map and building list with representatives of the Department of Public Safety and the Office of University Counsel annually.
+Facilities and Energy Management (FEM) shall provide the Department of Public Safety a list of all active properties owned or controlled by the University PSO shall review the Clery Geography Map and building list with representatives of the Department of Public Safety and the Office of University Counsel annually.

 SOUTHERN ILLINOIS UNIVERSITY EXTENDED CAMPUS

 SIU Extended Campus shall provide the Department of Public Safety a list of agreements with off-site locations to hold instructional study.